bazilevs31/bazilevs31.github.io/_posts/2017-11-05-Morning-routine.markdown

 I am almost done with my morning routine.
 It is time for the last thing.

-I go to the washroom, put my bucket into the bath and fill it in with the coldest water.
+I go to the shower, put my bucket into the bath and fill it in with the coldest water.
 I bring some ice from the kitchen just to make sure it is as chilled as it could get.
 I get into the bath and pour it over myself.
 My morning routine is complete.

 I go to the kitchen, put some coffee in my stove espresso maker and put it on the stove.
 I heat up some milk, foam it with my little electric foamer and mix it up with my espresso.
 I get my favorite morning latte.